1959 Viqueque rebellion: Events of the Rebellion

 On 7 June, Pello dispatched another Indonesian exile to accompany Antonio Metan back to Uatolari.
 As a symbolic gesture, Antonio Metan asked the chief cipaio to lower the Portuguese flag and cut the telegraph lines.
 At Viqueque town, the Indonesian exiles, group of civil servants and coconut plantation workers wanted to raid the district administration building to seize the weapons and use them against the Portuguese authorities.
 Their second objective was to hold the administrator and his family hostage.
 They were successful in getting the weapons but the administrator, his family and his assistant were able to escape in a jeep.
 When the administrator reached Ossu, he telephoned the Portuguese at Baucau and Dili to inform them about the situation at Viqueque.

 With the weapons they had seized, their next step was to advance to Uatocarbau to gather more supporters, then to Baguia and finally to Laga on the north coast where the Portuguese suspected they would rendezvous with their Indonesian accomplices.
-When the rebels reached Baguia, the Portuguese had managed to send reinforcements to Baguia in time.
+When the rebels reached Baguia, the Portuguese had managed to send reinforcements to Baguia Fort in time.
 The Portuguese troops and a truck with a machine gun mounted on it were waiting for them.
 The rebels had to take over a fort but as the weapons and ammunition they had seized from the administrator's building were too antiquated, they were inadequate for the task.
 The rebels dispersed upon contact with the Portuguese troops by hiding in the jungle or in the mountains.
 Those who revealed themselves by either surrendering or fighting were killed by the Portuguese.

 To clear the area of the rebels, the Portuguese invited troops from the highland Makassae from Ossu and Venilale and Tetun-speakers from Viqueque town to attack Uatolari.
 The invaders looted everything of value, including rice, livestock and clothes.
 The administrator of Lautem, also invited people from Baguia, Iliomar and Lospalos to form parties to help put down the rebellion and mete out punishment.
 The rebellion finally ended on 14 June, estimates of the number of people who died in the rebellion vary between 160 and 1000.

 Aftermath

-The fifty-eight Timorese rebels who were captured by the Portuguese were exiled from East Timor.
+The 58 Timorese rebels who were captured by the Portuguese were exiled from East Timor.
 On 30 September 1959, a Portuguese-owned passenger ship called the India docked at Dili, picked up the rebels and departed on 6 October 1959.
 The rebels were exiled to Angola, Mozambique and Portugal.

-Nine out of the fourteen Indonesian exiles who were in East Timor during the rebellion were returned to Indonesia in the mid 1960s, one of them was shot dead during the rebellion and the remaining four were deported to Lisbon.
+Nine out of the fourteen Indonesian exiles who were in East Timor during the rebellion were returned to Indonesia in the mid-1960s, one of them was shot dead during the rebellion and the remaining four were deported to Lisbon.

 In East Timor, after order had been restored, security was tightened with the Portuguese opening a branch of the Policia Internacional e da Defesa do Estado (PIDE) which was the Portuguese secret police.
 There were increased military and surveillance activities on Timorese both at home and abroad to ensure that subversive elements did not undermine the regime.